jayvatti/GroovyGradientMesh/README.md

 # **Padding: Multi-Gradient**
 Padding gives some extra space beyond the edges where the gradients can 'bounce' back.

+If the gradient moves beyond these boundaries, it "bounces" back, creating a unique effect that keeps the movement contained within the viewport.
 ``` javascript
 color.currentX = (color.currentX || color.startX) + momentumX;
 color.currentY = (color.currentY || color.startY) + momentumY;